-Here, at Inner Room Counselling, I use Sandplay, Art, and Voice Dialogue as Transpersonal tools to help teenagers understand more deeply what it is that they are experiencing.
-It is often difficult for teenagers to express themselves directly, but with the use of these tools teenagers not only find a means to express themselves but also to discover aspects of themselves that they were unaware of.
+These are difficult times for teenagers to navigate, and to have a space where they can come and unpack all the complications of life is invaluable for them.
+It is often difficult for teenagers to express themselves directly, but with the help of Transpersonal tools teenagers not only find a means to express themselves but also to discover aspects of themselves that they were unaware of.
+Together we explore different ways of navigating through all the aspects of life that they are grappling with.
 They begin to understand the impact that their behaviours have on others and learn ways to better manage their emotions.
-They begin to explore the layers of themselves and discover the wonderful treasures within that they have been unaware of.
+As they begin to understand themselves more deeply they also discover the wonderful treasures and resources within themselves that they have been unaware of.

 Adolescence is one of the most challenging periods of our lives.
 We are trying to stabilise ourselves with one foot in childhood and the other in young adulthood.
-We are struggling between being reliant and wanting self-reliance.
-This often creates issues with our parents or guardians as well as struggles within ourselves.
+This often creates issues with others as well as struggles within ourselves.
 We are trying to navigate all the changes within ourselves as well as those of school, family and our social world.
 This manifests in different ways such as anger and defiance, or depression and withdrawal.

 In the land of technology and social media that our teenagers inhabit it is rare for most of them to have time alone unplugged.
 It is even rarer for them to reflect on their life and tune-in to their inner world.
 Transpersonal therapy allows teenagers to use their imagination and, at the same time, better understand themselves.
 It gives them an opportunity to discover who they are and why.
 It allows them to uncover their behaviours: the ones that hinder and the ones that enrich.
 It helps them to become more aware, in a conscious way rather than a self-conscious way.
-The Transpersonal allows young people to realise that the exterior world is only one dimension of a greater reality, it allows them to know and experience their inner dimensions.
-Having knowledge of themselves and the ability to tune-in to themselves will allow them to grow into inwardly rich, well nourished adults.
+The Transpersonal allows young people to realise that the exterior world is only one dimension of a greater reality.
+Having knowledge of themselves and the ability to tune-in to themselves will allow them to grow into inwardly rich, well-nourished adults.

 What to expect...

-As with children, a consultation with a parent is the first step.
+A consultation with a parent is usually the first step.
 It is important for me to understand your concerns and to obtain some developmental history and insight into your teenager's behaviours and difficulties.